Ruth E. Bacon

-Ruth Elizabeth Bacon (1908 – 1985) was an American foreign service officer, a Far East specialist.
+Ruth Elizabeth Bacon (1908–1985) was an American foreign service officer, an East Asian specialist.
 She was one of the first six annual recipients of the Federal Woman's Award, in 1961.
 In 1968, she retired as director of the Office of Regional Affairs in the Bureau of East Asian and Pacific Affairs, at the United States Department of State.

 Early life and education

 Bacon was the daughter of George Preston Bacon and Hannah Churchill Bacon.
 Her mother trained as a nurse; her father was a physics and engineering professor at Tufts College.
 Her sister Dorothy Carolin Bacon was an economics professor on the faculty at Smith College.
 Ruth E. Bacon earned a bachelor's degree and a Ph.D. at Radcliffe College.
 She was a Carnegie Fellow in international law at the University of Cambridge from 1928 to 1929.